The top photograph of Dale Road, featuring the Old English Hotel,

 WRIGHT, TABLE WATERS and below the main window is a sign advertising

-a "DARK ROOM".
+a "DARK ROOM", which meant photographic film could be developed and printed there.
 Next door, the shop that is shut up (top

 image only), is Bradley's Clothiers and then the International